How to Engage with CableLabs

 Review Draft Specifications, access to non-public information: “NDA Access”

 In addition to accessing CableLabs Specifications that are publicly posted at cablelabs.com, Technology Vendors can access non-public documents, including Draft Specifications, technical papers and documentation, software code, notices, and announcements by signing the appropriate Confidential Information Access Agreement (also referred to as an NDA).
 Access to Draft Specifications provides Vendors with a “heads-up” on the direction of technology for the cable industry.
 Vendors can also file comments on the Draft Specifications prior to issuance.
 Draft Specifications are generally sent out to a wide audience of Technology Vendors, and other interested parties, 30 to 60 days prior to public issuance.
 The Information Access Agreement also covers this short period of confidentiality before the Specification is made public.
 Execution of the Confidential Information Access Agreement also provides access to CableLabs InfoZone, a CableLabs document repository system for non-public information.
-To participate at the NDA level, please fill out the Confidential Information Access Agreement – NDA for the areas you are interested in.
+To participate at the NDA level, create a CableLabs account and select areas you are interested in.

 Specification Drafting / Working Groups

-*For open source projects CableLabs has a modified and abbreviated agreement: CableLabs Open Source Contributor Agreement.
+*For open source projects CableLabs has a modified and abbreviated agreement, fill out our contact us form for more information.

 CableLabs Visiting Engineer and Contributing Engineer Programs

 To gain further insight and understanding of CableLabs activities, we invite Technology Vendors to participate on-site at CableLabs as a Visiting Engineer.
 Visiting Engineers are allocated workspace and network access at CableLabs, and agree to work a minimum number of hours per week on CableLabs activities (typically at least half time).
 Visiting Engineers typically work on Draft Specifications and/or associated Test Plans.
 By participating hands-on at CableLabs in the Specification Drafting and/or Test Suite development effort, a Vendor is well positioned to rapidly introduce compliant products to the marketplace.
 Visiting Engineer engagements are typically at least 6 months.
 The Contributing Engineer program is similar to the Visiting Engineer program, but the engineer is not on-site at CableLabs.
-Minimum hours and a minimum engagement period are required.
-Participate in the CableLabs Visiting/Contributing Engineer Program by filling out the Inquiry form.
+Minimum hours and a minimum engagement period are required. fill out the the contact us form.